Jimmy Collins

 James Joseph Collins (January 16, 1870 – March 6, 1943) was an American professional baseball player.
 He played 14 seasons in Major League Baseball.
-Collins was elected to the Baseball Hall of Fame in 1945.
+In 1945, Collins was elected to the Baseball Hall of Fame.
+He played for the Boston Beaneaters, Louisville Colonels, Boston Americans, and Philadelphia Athletics.
+He also managed the Americans.

 Collins was especially regarded for his defense.
 He was best known for his ability to field a bunt—prior to his debut, it was the shortstop who fielded bunts down the third base line—and is regarded as a pioneer of the modern defensive play of a third baseman.
 As of 2012, he is second all-time in putouts by a third baseman behind Brooks Robinson.
 At the plate, Collins finished his career with 65 home runs, 1055 runs scored, 983 RBI and a .294 batting average.

 Collins was also the first manager of the Boston Red Sox franchise, then known as the Boston Americans.
-He was the winning manager in the first-ever World Series, as Boston defeated the Pittsburgh Pirates in the 1903 World Series, five games to three.
+He was the winning manager in the first World Series, as Boston defeated the Pittsburgh Pirates in the 1903 World Series, five games to three.

 Early life

 Jimmy Collins was born in Niagara Falls, New York.
-After graduating from St. Joseph's Collegiate Institute, he went to work for the Delaware, Lackawanna and Western Railroad and played baseball in the Buffalo City League.
+After graduating from St. Joseph's Collegiate Institute, then known as St. Joseph's College, he went to work for the Delaware, Lackawanna and Western Railroad and played baseball in the Buffalo City League.